renecaceres/Analyser/doc/using_git.md

                      o---o---o---o     feature

 But also you can get conflicts that you will have to resolve before complete the merge.

-You will not use anymore the `feature` branch, so it can be deleted:
+When everything is OK, you will not use anymore the `feature` branch, so it can be deleted:

     $ git branch -d feature